-The statistic reflects the largest producers of energy-related carbon dioxide emissions in 2012, based on their share of total energy-related CO2 emissions.
-In 2012, China was the biggest emitter of carbon dioxide; the country accounted for around 21.42 percent of CO2 emissions worldwide.
+The statistic reflects the largest producers of energy-related carbon dioxide emissions in 2015, based on their share of global energy-related CO2 emissions.
+China was the biggest emitter of carbon dioxide; the country accounted for around 28.03 percent of global CO2 emissions that year.

 Carbon dioxide emissions by country

-In 2012, the list of the largest CO2 producers was lead by the United States and the four members of the BRIC countries.
+In 2014, the largest CO2 producers included the United States and the four members of the BRIC countries.
 Brazil, Russia, India and China were all ranked among the five largest emitters, with China taking the top spot.
-Second-ranked United States was also listed as one of the biggest polluters worldwide in per capita terms in 2011.
+Fifth-ranked United States was also listed as one of the biggest polluters worldwide in per capita terms in 2013.

 All things equal, the U.S. Energy Information Administration projects that worldwide energy-related carbon dioxide emissions will increase 46 percent by 2040.
 Today, there are a number of measures to reduce carbon dioxide emissions.
 These measures include reforestation, the introduction of a price for carbon, a reduction of livestock and a decreased use of fossil fuels in energy generation.
 In order to save CO2 emissions, the United States, China, India and Brazil have started to add renewable sources to the energy mix.
 In 2014, the share of renewables in U.S. energy consumption rose to over 20 percent.
 The country is also counted among the key producers of wind and solar energy.